Mevedia/Source/README.md

 A tree structure of all includes and their includes will be shown.
 The manifest can be edited and the build process can be executed with a preview of the final bundled file.
 All process information is shown in the console.

+Plugins can be made for different stages, such as collection, processing, generating and any tasks in between.
+All tasks can be done asynchronous in the queue, for example the closure compiler is threaded.
+Examples can be found in `build/stack`.

 #### Build options